jervaise/DotMaster/README.md

 - Click the minimap button to quickly toggle the "Find My Dots" window
 - Configure which spells to track in the Tracked Spells tab
 - Customize colors and visual options in the General tab

+## Development Process

+When the prompt "success, increment" is received, it triggers an automated version increment process through the AI coder, which:
+1. Updates version numbers in all relevant files
+2. Adds documentation notes about the changes
+3. Prepares the changes for commit/push

+This streamlined process ensures consistent versioning throughout development.

 ## For Developers